jlaurito/CUNY_IS608/final_project/trade_development/readme.md

 The USTDA is interested in a visualization that shows how the projects it has funded have changed over the last decade, both by region and my topic.

-Data is now available from the USTDA [annual reports](http://www.ustda.gov/pubs/annualreport/).
-We are working to make all of the data available in more convenient formats.
+The USTDA has shared data with us, however we have not received permission to share the raw data yet.
+As a result, you will be able to obtain the data on our blackboard site.

-The USTDA would like to show how its changes have mirrored changes in teh overall world economy.
-Pulling additional data from the [US Census](https://www.census.gov/foreign-trade/balance/) or the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG) will be encouraged.
+In particular, you will be comparing the efficacy of USTDA projects (in terms of exports generated) by country and industry, and compare that information to data about each country's institutions (their corruption rating, industry breakdown, GDP growth, etc).
+This will require you to find additional data from sources like the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG) or [Transparency International](http://www.transparency.org/research/cpi/overview).